Eghamarian/sociotherapy/_short/09_covid.md

 But there is only one rule we truly follow: "do it, cuz if you don't, someone else will". <br>
 We all have that stored in our hearts and minds; thanks to neo-liberalism. <br>
-It says we are competitive by nature; so we are alone, and inhuman by design.  <br><br>
+It claims we are competitive by nature; so we are alone, and inhuman by design.  <br><br>

 With humanity overshadowed by neo-liberalism, what makes us look remotely like real humans, is the law. <br>
 But we always bend the law, especially if we are powerful, or from countries with flexible law.<br>